 2015: Rapper MC Supreme was killed in Malibu, California when a pickup truck hit his parked car on the shoulder of the Pacific Coast Highway.

 2017: Actress and model Anita Pallenberg, best known for her relationships with Brian Jones then Keith Richards died at the age of 73.
 On the same day, US Attorney General Jeff Sessions testifies before Senate Intelligence Committee and denies secretly meeting with representatives of the Russian government.

 2018: Volkswagen is fined €1billion by German prosecutors over the diesel emissions scandal.
 On the same day, legendary Elvis Presley drummer D.J.
-Fontana died peacefully at his home age 87 and the Spanish Football Association sacks coach Julen Lopetegui just 2 days out from the opening of the World Cup after he agreed to manage Real Madrid .
+Fontana died peacefully at his home age 87 and the Spanish Football Association sacks coach Julen Lopetegui just two days before the opening of the World Cup after he agreed to manage Real Madrid .

 2019: Deposed president of Sudan, Omar al-Bashir, is charged with corruption.